-In pursuit of the above-mentioned aspirations, the Board of Directors has prescribed corporate governance policies based on the Corporate Governance Report of Thai Listed Companies (CGR) issued by the Thai Institute of Directors and is in line with the ASEAN CG Scorecard criteria, as a Code of Conduct for the Company's Directors, Executives and all its employees as follows:
+The Board of Directors has prescribed corporate governance policies as a Code of Conduct for the Company's Directors, Executives and all its employees as follows:

 - 1. Company Directors, Executives and all employees are fully committed to the application of corporate governance principles, business ethics and Codes of Conduct for Company Directors, executives and employees to Company operations. - 2.
 Company Directors, Executives and all employees must perform their duties responsibly, prudently, earnestly and honestly in accordance with the relevant laws, Company Articles of Association and Notifications. - 3.
 Actions shall be taken to ensure that the Company management structure contains clear prescriptions of powers, duties and responsibilities of each Company Committees and Executives. - 4.
 An internal control system shall be installed and risk management shall be implemented at suitable levels, including an accounting system and financial statement reports which are accurate and reliable. - 5.
 Information shall be disclosed in a sufficient, reliable and timely manner to the extent that the legitimate interests of the Company are not prejudiced. - 6.
 The ownership rights of shareowners shall be appreciated and respected.
 Shareowners shall be treated equitably. - 7.
 Any undertaking must take into account the Company's responsibility towards shareowners, stakeholders, communities, society and the environment. - 8.
 Pursuit of business excellence shall be based on the commitment to creating customer satisfaction by being receptive to comments and self review in order to enhance management potential and continual creativity. - 9.
 Virtue, ethics and good values shall be instilled.
 Employees shall be treated fairly with firm commitment to their capacity building and professional development. - 10.
 Misconduct, corruption and intellectual property violations shall be countered.
 Laws and human rights shall be respected. - 11.
 Conflicts of interests shall be dealt with prudently and reasonably with due regard for the Company's best interests.